EDB-Accelerator/Infant-Crying-Detection/README.md

 ## 🧑‍🔬 Contributors
-- Kyunghun Lee
+- Kyunghun Lee (National Institutes of Health)
-- Lauren Henry
+- Lauren Henry (National Institutes of Health)
-- Melissa Brotman
+- Laurie Wakschlag (Northwestern University)
+- Elizabeth Norton (Northwestern University)
-- Francisco Pereira
+- Francisco Pereira (National Institutes of Health)
+- Melissa Brotman (National Institutes of Health)

 ## 📄 Citation Information
-If you use this algorithm for academic research, please include the following citation:
+If you use this code for academic research, please include the following citation:

 K. Lee, L. Henry, M. Brotman, F. Pereira, “Infant Crying Detection Algorithm,” GitHub repository, National Institute of Mental Health, June 14, 2024.
 [Online].
 Available: https://github.com/EDB-Accelerator/Infant-Crying-Detection.
 [Accessed: Day-Month-Year].

 ## 🌱 Background
-The development of this algor ithm is inspired and based on prior work accessible at [AgnesMayYao/Infant-Crying-Detection](https://github.com/AgnesMayYao/Infant-Crying-Detection), which provides a foundational framework for our enhancements using PyTorch.
+The development of this code is inspired and based on prior work accessible at [AgnesMayYao/Infant-Crying-Detection](https://github.com/AgnesMayYao/Infant-Crying-Detection), which provides a foundational framework for our enhancements using PyTorch.

 ## 🔧 Requirements